zephyrproject-rtos/zephyr/samples/bluetooth/iso_peripheral/README.rst

       Incoming data channel 0x20000698 len 12
                000102...090a0b

-See :ref:`bluetooth samples section <bluetooth-samples>` for more details.
+See :zephyr:code-sample-category:`bluetooth` samples for more details.